Soumya1007/The-Planet-Treasure-Hunt/README.md

 # The Planet Treasure Hunt
-This is a interactive puzzle designed to assess soft skills of a person and those questions are related to the planets of our solar system.
+This is a interactive puzzle designed to assess soft skills of a person.
+Questions in this treasure hunt are related to the planets of our solar system.
 This puzzle consists of some medium-hard questions that will assess what qualities do you have.
 It will take some critical thinking and eye for detail to solve the puzzles asked.
-The accuracy and time taken by the user will be recorded and shown on the leader board.
+The accuracy and time taken by the user will be recorded and shown on the leaderboard.
 # Soft Skills to be assessed
 1. Out of the box thinking.
 2. Consistency.